eddyyet/MM-Bank/README.md

 - **Deposit**, **withdrawal**, **borrow** and **transfer** for daily economic activities
 - **Collateral requirement** (lock MMD to borrow CMMD) and **liquidation** as credit risk control

 > This is a course project for MSBD5017 in The Hong Kong University of Science and Technology (HKUST) in Fall 2022-23.
 The project demostrates the possibility of using blockchain technology to build a decentralized financial application like a centralized bank.
+The blockchain data is dependent on the maintenance of the Etherdata Blockchain (Testnet).
 The front-end elements are developed for quick demostration only and may not follow best practices.
 Comments are welcomed.

 ## Blockchain information